orenono/CISC3660/README.md

 *Store how many houses the player has entered // not sure if we need this one anymore *Level 2.
 JW

+****Still needs to be done:
+There are now 4 new cutscenes called :"knockSceneSerious"(comes after the player goes to a door trigger), "walkingThroughHouse"(comes after the player answered the minimum correct answers), "WinScene0"(comes when the player finishes the game), "gameOverFinal0"(comes when the player is dead).
+Please implement these levels to your code!!

 ***Elements needed for Complete Game***
 *Spawn player and enemy to the right location and health
 *Implement questions and answers                                   SR      Done!